 Few sports put such a range of stress upon shoes as field hockey.
 The life expectancy of a pair of turf shoes can be very short, especially if not cared for daily.
 Always let your shoes air-dry.
-Your feet sweat.
-Moisture can collect in the seams and below the insole.
+Your feet sweat and moisture can collect in the seams and below the insole.
 Our insoles are easily removed for drying.
 Flip the insoles upside down.
 If moisture is left in the shoe, bacteria can grow and weaken the junction between the uppers and sole.
 The constant starting, stopping and quick turns puts a lot of stress on shoes so a little care can go a long way.
 Always lace and unlace shoes since stepping on the heel to release the foot can cause the heel to crush.

 NEVER LEAVE YOUR SHOES IN A CLOSED BAG.